MicroFocus/ppm-kintana-fndload-example/README.md

 <b>FAQ:</b>

-1. Is there exports of the entities?
+1. Are there exports of the entities?
 No, we are not providing exports of the enities types.
 If you want to use a variation of this example, please create and manage your own custom entites.

 <b>Background:</b>